Chart Color Schemes

 Employment drivers in Moonta are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Agriculture, forestry & fishing has limited presence at 6.7% compared to 14.5% regionally.
-The area offers limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-In the 12-month period ending September 2025, employment increased by 1.2%, labour force by 2.4%, resulting in an unemployment rise of 1.2 percentage points.
-This compares to Rest of SA where employment grew by 0.3%, labour force expanded by 2.3%, and unemployment rose by 1.9 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years for national employment.
-Applying these projections to Moonta's employment mix suggests local employment should increase by 6.3% over five years and 13.3% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Agriculture, forestry & fishing has limited presence at 6.7%, compared to 14.5% regionally.
+Employment opportunities locally may be limited, as indicated by working population vs resident population counts.
+In the year ending September 2025, employment increased by 1.2% while labour force grew by 2.4%, leading to a 1.2 percentage point rise in unemployment.
+Comparing this to Rest of SA, employment grew by 0.3%, labour force expanded by 2.3%, and unemployment rose by 1.9 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national growth rates over five and ten-year periods.
+Applying these projections to Moonta's industry mix suggests local employment should increase by 6.3% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment